hallettj/sunshine/README.md

 you can call `app.emit()`.

 An event handler can grab that event and update app state accordingly.
-A handler is just a function that takes an event and the current app state, and returns an updated app state.
+A handler is just a function that takes the current app state and an event, and returns an updated app state.
 To register a handler,
 you need to specify the type of event that it handles.